-A sangoma is a practitioner of herbal medicine, divination, and counselling in traditional Southern African societies (effectively an African shaman).
+A sangoma is a practitioner of herbal medicine, divination, and counselling in traditional Southern African societies (effectively an African healer).

 "Remind people that there is great wisdom in Africa that will be lost soon.
 In Africa, we used to know that all things were interconnected.
 Like a spiders' web in the early morning shiny with dew, we knew all people were connected because we all come from the stars."